EmmyKay0026/story-app/README.md

 - Adjustable font size: Small, Base, or Large
 - Browse by story categories or search
 - Unlock premium content with points (earn or subscribe)
-- Save favorites and continue reading where you left off
+- Save bookmarks and continue reading where you left off
 - Rate and review stories

 ---